 Another ‘must learn’ song for any beginners for the iconic opening riff alone.
 It’s so famous that over 6000 guitarists gathered to play the main riff at the same time for the Guinness Book of World Records in 2009 in Wroclaw, Poland.
 The song was also placed at number 12 on Q Magazine’s 100 greatest songs of all time list.

 Contrary to how a large number of people play this song, the opening riff is not played with power chords.
 Instead, it’s played with a fourth interval by just barring 2 notes on the string.
 It also makes great use of the flat 5th for a bit of blues attitude.
 You’ll also be playing some arpeggiated power chords on the verse which means instead of hitting all the notes of the chord at once, you will play them one at a time.
+If you like rock, this is one of the first easy electric guitar songs to get under your fingers!

 Whole Lotta Love – Led Zeppelin